ExperimentalGenetics/RenalCellFinder/preprocessing/README.md

 # Image Resizing by Factor

-This repository contains a Python script to resize images by a given factor while maintaining their aspect ratio using the OpenCV library.
+This Python script is used to resize images by a given factor while maintaining their aspect ratio using the OpenCV library.

 ## Features